GLIDE-LLC/docs/nomenclature.md

 ## WordPress
 ---

+- Add two WordPress admin users to only development environment

+- One will be used by **Glide Team** and the other will be used by **Client and its team**

+- Username for Glide's WordPress account will be `glideadmin`

+- Username for Client's WordPress account will be `clientadmin`

+- No need to create users on staging environment and production environment

+- These environments will get their users when for first time development environment is copied over to them

 - There will always be two wp admin accounts added to dev environment.

 - Which will automatically get copied over to staging and production environment when site will go live for first time.

-- One will be used by Glide Team and the other will be used by Client and its Team.

 ## Admin User for Glide's use